basst314/ngx-webcam/README.md

 * Smartphone compatibility for modern OS's (OS must support WebRTC/UserMedia API)
 * Access to front- and back-camera, if multiple cameras exist
 * Portrait & Landscape mode on smartphones
-* Controllable front camera mirror view for enhanced user experience
+* Mirrored view for user-facing cameras, to enhance user experience (i.e. on smartphones)

 ## Prerequisites